kubewarden/docs/src/writing-policies/index.md

 ## Writing a validation policy

-The Chimera admission server receives [`AdmissionReview`](https://godoc.org/k8s.io/api/admission/v1#AdmissionReview) objects from the Kubernetes API server.
+The Chimera policy server receives [`AdmissionReview`](https://godoc.org/k8s.io/api/admission/v1#AdmissionReview) objects from the Kubernetes API server.
 It then forwards the value of the `request` (of type